telerik/winforms-docs/pageview/localization/localization.md

 * Start by creating a descendant of the __RadPageViewLocalizationProvider__ class.

 * Override the __GetLocalizedString(string id)__ method and provide a translation for the label and user messages.
 If a translation is not provided, the default value will be returned.
-This behavior is guaranteed by the call to the base
-            __GetLocalizedString__ method in the __default__ clause of the __switch__ statement in the example.
+This behavior is guaranteed by the call to the base __GetLocalizedString__ method in the __default__ clause of the __switch__ statement in the example.

-Below is a sample implementation of a custom localization provider, which returns translations of the default values in German:#_[C#] Localizing RadPageView strings_
+Below is a sample implementation of a custom localization provider, which returns translations of the default values in German:

+#### Localizing RadPageView strings

 {{source=..\SamplesCS\PageView\Localization.cs region=localizationImpl}}
 {{source=..\SamplesVB\PageView\Localization.vb region=localizationImpl}}